RAK3372 WisBlock LPWAN Module Quick Start Guide

 - Go to your application console to be able to register a device.
 To start adding an OTAA end-device, click + Add end device, as shown in Figure 35.

-- To register the module, click first Manually then configure the activation method by selecting Over the air activation (OTAA) and compatible LoRaWAN version then click the Start button, as shown in Figure 36 and Figure 37.
+- To register the module, first click Manually, then configure the activation method by selecting Over the air activation (OTAA) and a compatible LoRaWAN version, and finally click the Start button, as shown in Figure 36 and Figure 37.

-- Then you need to put a unique End device ID and EUIs (DevEUI and AppEUI), as shown in Figure 38.
+- Put a unique End device ID and EUIs (DevEUI and AppEUI), as shown in Figure 38.
 Check if your module has a DevEUI on the sticker or QR that you can scan then use this as the device unique DevEUI.

 Optionally, you can add a more descriptive End device name and End device description about your device.